maplebird/url_lookup/README.md

 `http://foo.com`).
 This adds significant overhead when managing url_lookup database of website reputations but provides little tangible benefit.

+### Test data

+3 URLs are included in test data:

+* www.github.com - safe
+* get.dogecoin.com - unsafe
+* www.megaupload.com - mixed
+  * www.megaupload.com/files/not_a_virus - safe
+  * www.megaupload.com/files/my_virus - unsafe

+You can query one of them to check url_lookup API.

+Querying any other website will return an unkown reputation.

 ### Managing the database

 Current schema is very simple, with only two tables: `fqdns`, and `lookup_paths`.